niqdev/devops/docs/ansible.md

 # Ansible

-Setup 4 Ubuntu boxes, 1 with ansible and 3 nodes to run the playbooks against.
+Setup 4 Ubuntu boxes, 1 with Ansible and 3 nodes to run the playbooks against.

+TODO link to files and tree directory structure

 Requirements